 Ask yourself if you identify with any of the three descriptions above.
 Can you put any of the suggested prevention measures in place?

 So you’ve noticed the signs, and you’re definitely burned out.
 What to do next?
 Here are some strategies we suggest you try:

 Your health and your child’s health come first.
-If you've been homeschooling for years and are experiencing burnout, it's okay to consider other options, such as in-person public school or private school, or a virtual program like Prisma.
+If you've been homeschooling for years and are experiencing burnout, it's okay to consider other options.
 Deciding which option makes the most sense depends on what issues you are noticing and what solutions you think would best address the source of the problem.
 Ask your child what they think.
-Your family's education should be a whole-family decision that works best for everyone.
+Your family's education should be a whole-family decision.

 And if the decision is to quit homeschooling, don’t feel defeated—your child will always appreciate the effort & thought you put into their schooling.
 Not every form of education is right for every child, and it’s rare for one system to work well for all 12 years of schooling!

 Prisma offers itself as an option for families that love some parts of homeschooling but don't want to do it all themselves.
 With our Parent Coach Program, you can even remain your child’s main teacher but still get support with curriculum, scheduling, and socialization.